Hazardous Materials

 - Generalized hazardous material.
 You can specify International Air Transport Association (IATA) and DOT details for any hazardous materials directly.

-Specify LQ/ORMD product for U.S. domestic shipping
+LQ/ORMD for U.S. domestic shipping

 As a shortcut, Shipium supports adding a productDetails array entry of limited_quantity.
 See the LQ example below.

-Specify hazardous materials (hazmat)
+Specify hazardous materials using hazmatInfo

 Hazmat information is provided within shipments as part of the orderItemProperties map, either using the standard Shipment construction or using the more popular Carrier and Method Selection & Shipment Labels mechanism.